tminus109/foundation/hacker_rank/exercises/strong_password.md

 Returns int: the minimum number of characters to add.

 Input Format:

 The first line contains an integer n, the length of the password.
 The second line contains the password string.
 Each character is either a lowercase/uppercase English alphabet, a digit, or a special character.

 Constraints:

 1 <= n <= 100

 All characters in password are in [a-z], [A-Z], [0-9], or [!@#$%^&*()-+ ].

-Sample Input 0:
-3
-Ab1

-Sample Output 0:
-3

-Sample Input 1:
-11
-#HackerRank
+Sample Input: 3, "Ab1"

-Sample Output 1:
+Sample Output: 3

+Sample Input: 11, "#HackerRank"

-1
+Sample Output: 1

 https://www.hackerrank.com/challenges/strong-password/problem